A Tailgater's Dream

 The fan-friendly confines provide an atmosphere unmatched in college football.
 From families (often with dogs in tow) spread out on blankets, to fraternities spread out above their letters scrawled across the hillside, Gill Stadium is Maryland’s most welcoming football destination on any fall Saturday.
 It is for this reason, The Weather Channel named us the No. 6 Top Tailgating school in the nation during a 2011 special.

-When you arrive at Gill Stadium, keep in mind that admission to the game is free if you elect to walk in; however, we do charge five dollars if you wish to drive down into the bowl.
-The gate opens four hours before kickoff.
+When you arrive at Gill Stadium, keep in mind that admission to the game is free if you elect to walk in; however, we do charge $10 if you wish to drive down into the bowl.
+The gate opens three hours before kickoff.

 For the convience of our visiting teams, a designated area is reserved each week for your tailgating.